Upper Generalization Bounds for Neural Oscillators: Conclusions

 \section{Conclusions}

-In this study, two upper PAC generalization bounds of the neural oscillator consisting of a second-order ODE followed by an MLP are derived for approximating the causal and uniformly continuous operators between continuous temporal function spaces and for approximating the uniformly asymptotically incrementally stable second-order dynamical systems.
-The theoretical results demonstrate that the estimation errors in the generalization bounds grow polynomially with increasing MLP sizes and time length, thereby avoiding the curse of parametric complexity.
-Moreover, the derived generalization bounds reveal that the generalization capability of the neural oscillator can be enhanced by constraining the Lipschitz constants of the employed MLPs through appropriate regularization in the loss function.
-A numerical study based on a Bouc-Wen nonlinear system subjected to stochastic seismic excitation validates the power laws of the estimation errors with respect to the sample size and time length, and confirms the effectiveness of constraining the MLPs' matrix and vector norms in improving the generalization performance of the neural oscillator under limited training data.
+In this study, two upper PAC generalization bounds of the neural oscillator consisting of a second-order ODE followed by an MLP are derived for approximating the causal and uniformly continuous operators between continuous temporal function spaces and for approximating the uniformly asymptotically incrementally stable second-order dynamical systems. { These generalization bounds are further extended to the squared Wasserstein-1 distance between the probability measures of Lipschitz continuous quantities of interest calculated from target causal operators and the corresponding learned neural oscillators.} The theoretical results demonstrate that the estimation errors in the generalization bounds grow polynomially with increasing MLP sizes and time length, thereby avoiding the curse of parametric complexity.
+Moreover, the derived generalization bounds reveal that the generalization capability of the neural oscillator can be enhanced by constraining the Lipschitz constants of the employed MLPs through appropriate regularization in the loss function. { Numerical studies based on a Bouc-Wen nonlinear system subjected to stochastic seismic excitation validate} the power laws of the estimation errors { in Theorems 1 and 2, and Corollaries 1 and 2,} with respect to the sample size and time length, and confirms the effectiveness of constraining the MLPs' matrix and vector norms in improving the generalization performance of the neural oscillator under limited training data.

-\section{CRediT authorship contribution statement}
+{ The generalization bounds established in Theorems 1 and 2 are existence results.
+They show that there exist weight configurations of the MLPs $\itGamma(\cdot)$ and $\itPi(\cdot)$ such that the neural oscillator in Eq.~\eqref{eq:2.1} can approximate the target causal operators or dynamical systems within the predicted error bounds when trained with a finite number of samples.
+However, these theoretical results do not address the training problem, in particular, which optimization algorithms can efficiently identify models that achieve these bounds.
+In the numerical experiments of this study, some training runs for learning the mapping from $U_{\mathrm{e}}(t)$ to $E_{X_{5}}(t)$ do not converge.
+This gap between theory and practice is a frontier challenge in neural network research.
+Developing specialized neural oscillator architectures, together with efficient training strategies, that enable trained models to realize the theoretically predicted error bounds is a promising direction for future research.}

+\section{CRediT Authorship Contribution Statement}

 {\bf Zifeng Huang:} Conceptualization, Methodology, Software, Writing-reviewing \& editing, Project administration. {\bf Konstantin M. Zuev:} Methodology, Writing-reviewing \& editing. {\bf Yong Xia:} Writing-reviewing \& editing, Supervision. {\bf Michael Beer:} Supervision, Project administration.